top of page

 I’ve used Canon for over 20 years - from the 400D Rebel, to the 5DMk2, and through to the R7 mirrorless.
 I’ve taken award-winning images on entry level DSLRs and newer cameras.

-A newer camera doesn’t automatically make better photographs.
+But here’s the honest truth: A newer camera doesn’t automatically make better photographs.

 I’ve met photographers with the newest equipment, who produce very sharp, competent but rather forgettable images.
 And I’ve met beginners with modest gear who create something beautiful because they’re paying attention.

-The camera helps.
-But it doesn’t see for you.
+The camera helps, but it doesn’t see for you.

 You Don't Need To Know Everything